OpenAutomationTechnologies/openPOWERLINK_V2/doc/supported-platforms/zynq.md

 The following modules have been added to the openPOWERLINK stack to support the Zynq SoC:

 - Edrv module for the Gigabit Ethernet controller on Zynq 7000 series SoCs (emacps).
-- High-resolution timer module for the triple timer counter on Zynq 7000 series SoCs.

 ## openPOWERLINK Stack Components {#sect_zynq_linux_components}